Alfresco/docs-alfresco/microsoft-teams/latest/install/index.md

    This URL should be the same as the one used when setting the Messaging Endpoint in the [Azure Bot registration](#azure-bot-registration) above.

 ### Create a Teams App Manifest zip {#create-teams-integ-app-manifest}
-Installation of MS Teams Extensions needs a ZIPped manifest file.
-A sample one is placed in `teamsManifest` directory inside distribution ZIP.
+Installation of MS Teams Extensions needs a [manifest.json](https://docs.microsoft.com/en-us/microsoftteams/platform/resources/schema/manifest-schema){:target="_blank"} file contained in a ZIP.
+A sample one is available in the `teamsManifest` directory in the distribution ZIP.
 It looks something like this:

 ```json
 {